Skip to chat with us. Skip to content

 It is important to recognize, and treat high fevers because prolonged periods of severely elevated temperatures can lead to potentially lethal consequences by damaging cells in your brain, heart, gastrointestinal tract, liver, kidneys, and blood.

-Causes of high fever
+Causes of High Fever

 There are hundreds of infectious causes of fever, most commonly viruses and bacteria, but parasites and fungi can also instigate this immune response.